zizzs3228/WEBsPYder/README.md

 ``` bash
 git clone --sparse https://github.com/zizzs3228/WEBsPYder.git && cd WEBsPYder && pip install -r requirements.txt
 ```
+Or you can download archive with latest release from [here](https://github.com/zizzs3228/WEBsPYder/releases/tag/WEBsPYder)
 ## How to use
 This code:
 ```bash